yusufalvian/task-manager/README.md

 - only authenticated users can create, update, delete and manage tasks
 - users can only access their own tasks
 - validate title and description using firebase functions
-- send notification email to the user when a task is overdue
+- send notification email to the user when a task is overdue.
+Checking overdue tasks is done every day at 00:00
 - real time capability to instantly reflect changes in the task list without refreshing the page
 - task list is ordered by due date (ascending)